 District 32 is comprised of a majority of small cities, towns, and villages.
 We are close enough to more metropolitan areas to not feel too cut off, but far enough away to enjoy the quiet and open space.
 I love my town and its sense of togetherness.
-I admire the pride everyone takes in their community, and I am inspired when we all come together for the good of our hometowns.
+I admire the pride everyone takes in their community, and I am inspired when we all come together for the good of our communities.

 We need an incentive system to bring more balance to our rural regions, ensure equity and fairness.
 Although our communities may not “bring in” the amount of money that larger cities often do, we deserve the same attention and opportunities to thrive.
 A great example of this imbalance between major cities and those of us on the outskirts and beyond, is high speed internet.
 In District 32 alone, between 18 and 25% of our population is unable to access high speed internet.
 This combined with longer travel times and lack of public transportation excludes many people from the life saving benefits of telehealth and getting the preventative health care to avoid emergencies.
 We must focus on our rural communities and their ability to succeed as they lead their lives the way they have chosen.
 High speed internet and options on providers helps with these goals.
 Additionally, as I mentioned above, as our schools evolve and career fields shift, we are doing our youth a disservice when they are unable to access the internet for school and crucial computer/technology skills.